Kashu7100/Qualia2.0/examples/reinforcement_learning/README.md

 </p>

 ## Rainbow
 Rainbow commbines DQN with six extensions (the number of colors in a rainbow!) that address the limitaions of the original DQN algorithm.
-1.DQN 2.DDQN 3.Prioritized experience replay 4.Dueling network 5.Multi-step learning 6.Distributional RL 7.Noisy network
+The extensions are: 1.DQN, 2.DDQN, 3.Prioritized experience replay, 4.Dueling network, 5.Multi-step learning, 6.Distributional RL, and 7.Noisy network.

+### Prioritized experience replay

+### Multi-step learning

+### Distributional RL

+### Noisy network

 # Actor-Critic
 ## A2C